 Clearly, this is true not just for meditation but for many other aspects too.
 People get bored in relationships, in jobs, in their lives, and so on.
 The first thing you need to know about boredom is that it is cyclical, and it is temporary.

 When you get bored with something, you cannot escape.
 Practice acceptance and alertness with resolve, and you will get over the feeling in no time.
 There is little or no room for boredom where there is attachment and devotion.
 A mother rarely gets bored of her child, but a restless child can quickly get bored of his mother.
 Eventually, it boils down to your priorities.

 The second thing you should know about boredom: you choose to be bored.
 Yes, this is true.
 When you let your restless mind take you over, you feel fidgety and bored.
 And when your lazy mind overpowers you, you feel sleepy and bored.
 It’s as simple as that.

 If you start regarding boredom as a good thing, your mind will stop retaliating.
-It requires awareness for you to realise when you are getting bored; you become your own witness.
-Acceptance and alertness, when bored, help you to overcome lazy boredom.
-Awareness and relaxation help you to overcome the restless feeling.
+It requires awareness for you to realize when you are getting bored; you become your own witness.
+Acceptance and alertness, when bored, helps you to overcome lazy boredom.
+Awareness and relaxation helps you to overcome the restless feeling.